-Inside the Crazy House, visitors can follow guides up ladders, into nooks and crannies and through tunnels.
-The house is actually more like a gallery than a hotel with giant animals on display like a spider and a giraffe that you can have tea inside of.
-The Gaudi-esque treehouse also contains a number of theme rooms, a monkey cage, outdoor balconies and a sculpture garden for guests to enjoy.
+Inside the Crazy House, visitors can follow guides up ladders, into nooks and crannies, and through tunnels.
+The house is actually more like a gallery than a hotel, with giant animals on display like a spider and a giraffe that doubles as a mini tea house.
+The Gaudi-esque treehouse also contains a number of themed rooms, a monkey cage, outdoor balconies, and a sculpture garden for guests to enjoy.
 According to a number of travel sites, the architect herself is also often available on the scene to chat with about her wacky aesthetic.

 While we wish that the interior of the house offered more sustainable design features—we couldn’t find evidence of any, but please correct us if we are wrong—we love the thought of being able to stay the night tucked away inside this enormous, though somewhat artificial, tree trunk.
 If you’re ever in Vietnam, be sure to stop by and see it for yourself!